fingerprintjs/fingerprintjs-pro-react/examples/next/README.md

 ## Setting up
-In order to try out these examples, you set your public API key as the value of the NEXT_PUBLIC_FPJS_PUBLIC_API_KEY variable\
+In order to try out these examples, you need to set your public API key as the value of the NEXT_PUBLIC_FPJS_PUBLIC_API_KEY variable\
 in the `.local.env`, you can just copy `.env` file, located in this directory.

 ### FingerprintJS public API key